Royal Enfield Interceptor 650 vs Royal Enfield Meteor 350

 Royal Enfield Interceptor 650

-- Rear suspension is set up a bit too soft.
+- Rear suspension is a little too soft.

 Interceptor 650 and Meteor 350 Competitors